 Keep it simple photography technique

-The common photography mistakes made by most amateurs are trying to put more elements and their details in the frame.
-It often leads to lousy composition as it may distract the viewers’ attention to a different element in the scene.
+A common photography mistake made by amateur photographers is including too many elements and details in the frame.
+It often leads to poor composition as by distracting the viewers’ attention.

 So, try to use the, Keep it simple technique.
-It will make life easy for you.
+It will make your composition more effective.

-The image of the ship in water is a good example.
-Here, the photographer uses the long exposure photography technique to make the sea calm that makes it look like a simple image of a ship without any distractions.
+The image of the ship on the water is a good example.
+Here, the photographer uses a long exposure photography technique to create a calm sea resulting in a simple distraction-free image of the ship.

 6. Golden Ratio Rule